 SRINAGAR — National Investigation Agency (NIA) today said that it raided multiple locations in Kashmir and Punjab in connection with the attacks on the minority community.

 NIA in a statement said that in June 2022, the National Investigation Agency had registered a suo-moto case against OGWs and cadres of various proscribed outfits and their affiliates, who were operating under various pseudo names on the commands of their Pakistani commanders and handlers.

-In follow up operations in 2022, searches were conducted at 14 locations in 6 districts of Jammu & Kashmir, including Srinagar, Baramulla, Pulwama, Anantnag, Budgam and Kathua.
+In follow-up operations in 2022, searches were conducted at 14 locations in six districts of Jammu & Kashmir, including Srinagar, Baramulla, Pulwama, Anantnag, Budgam and Kathua.

 The case relates to a militant conspiracy hatched by Pakistan-based commanders of proscribed militant organizations to radicalize the youth of J&K and target members of minority communities, security personnel and religious events/activities.
 “The accused were also found involved in spreading terror in J&K over cyber-space.”